Tudi/WowRetriHelperBot/KickBot/readme.txt

 Install :
 - copy files into ?????\World of Warcraft\Interface\AddOns\KickBot\
 - make sure you have the "KickBot" addon enabled
-- Optional : rename :kickbot to something else. rainbowdash ?
-Replace file names and all strings....
+- Optional : rename :kickbot to something else.
+You can use GenerateRandomAddonName.au3 to generate a somewhat random name for the addon

 Setup :
 - log ingame